You are here

 8. Working with others to preserve the nation's digital information resources

-The National Library is one of many players with an interest in ensuring the national documentary heritage is preserved and remains accessible.
+The Library is one of many players with an interest in ensuring the national documentary heritage is preserved and remains accessible.
 The Library seeks to work with others who are taking, or could take, responsibility for preserving elements of Australia's digital information heritage.
 In working with such partners, the Library aims to:

-• Identify appropriate partners and stakeholders able to contribute to a national effort
+• Identify appropriate partners and stakeholders able to contribute to a national effort;

-• Establish agreements on responsibilities and roles that offer a reliable basis for ongoing accessibility
+• Establish agreements on responsibilities and roles that offer a reliable basis for ongoing accessibility;

-• Help develop and promote policies, procedures and tools to support such an aim
+• Help develop and promote policies, procedures and tools to support such an aim;

 • Work with governments to develop legislative and funding frameworks to enable cost-effective preservation.